 Now what comes across in this?
 Generosity, would you say?
 More than generosity?
 This is sort of over the top, would you say?
 You say, "Well, I saw a stranger one time in need and I gave him five bucks."
 Think that deserves applause?
 Did you ever see a stranger in need, somebody you didn't know, better yet somebody who was your arch-enemy and you went over, ministered to all his needs, gave him everything he needed, stayed with him, took him somewhere, put him to bed, fed him, stayed all night to make sure that he was recovering appropriately, then paid for his care for up to two months and said if it's more than this, when I come back I'll give you all the rest?
 Have you ever done that for anybody?

 I'll tell you, there's somebody you've done that for and it's you.
 That's how we care for ourselves, isn't it?
 Give me whatever I need.
-Whatever I need, get me to the best doctor, get me to the best place, get me the best care I can get.
+Whatever I need, get me to the best doctor; get me to the best place.
+Get me the best care I can get.
 Take care of me as long as I need it.
-We buy insurance policies, we get in HMOs, we do whatever we need to assure ourselves the best care.
+We buy insurance policies, we get in HMOs.
+We do whatever we need to assure ourselves the best care.
 This is over the top for a stranger, over the top for an enemy.
-You might somewhere get close to this with a friend, or a family member because you love them and the family.
-But we're not talking about family, we're talking about somebody outside of that.
+You might somewhere get close to this with a friend or a family member because you love them in the family.
+But we're not talking about family; we're talking about somebody outside of that.
 This is just not done.

 "And he said, 'The one who showed mercy toward him.'"
 He was right, wasn't he?
 "And Jesus said to him, 'Go and do the same.'"

-Okay, you say you love God like that, you don't even want to talk about that, now you want to talk about loving your neighbor.
+OK, you say you love God like that.
+You don't even want to talk about that.
+Now you want to talk about loving your neighbor.
 You think you love your neighbor?
 Is this how you love your enemy, the stranger?

 By the way, that's how God loves us.
 This is not an allegory about that.
 But that is how God loves us.
 And there stood Jesus before him, ready to offer him mercy, ready to offer him grace, ready to offer him forgiveness if he only would repent and admit what he knew was true.
 But as we move through the life of Christ toward the cross, the hearts get harder and harder and harder.